jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

 # Plant Description Engine - System of Systems Description (SosD)

 ## Abstract
-This document describes how a system of systems the includes a Plant Description Engine (PDE) interacts with the PDE.
+This document describes how a system of systems that includes a Plant Description Engine (PDE) interacts with the PDE.

 ## Overview